|

 a resource for blue widgets.
 We'd miss good blue widget pages

 if we excluded the sites that also talk about Tigers.
+However, there is a difference between "having a little

 bit of content about blue widgets" and "having in-depth